-In a separate incident the same month, officers covered for Blanding after finding him passed out drunk in a car with a gun on his lap while off duty.
+In a separate incident the same month, officers covered for Blanding after they found him passed out drunk in a car with a gun on his lap while off duty.
 Though they lied about the stop, logging that they’d encountered a sleeping woman they advised to go home, an investigator found only a “failure to properly document all activity.”

 All of the officers who helped Blanding were found guilty of misconduct, but none received more than a slap on the wrist that was eventually removed from their records.

 Even though misconduct investigations have a modest burden of proof that requires only a 51-percent likelihood of wrongdoing, most exonerate officers or are inconclusive.
 Just over 20 percent of citizen complaints investigated by the Board of Police Commissioners’ Office of the Chief Investigator are sustained, while the department says it does not keep data on its own investigations into more serious allegations and uses of force.
 When officers are found guilty, it’s usually for low-level infractions that result in write-ups or informal counseling.

 Take a 2015 case in which Officer Richard Billingslea stopped a man for carrying a can of beer.

 The man, 46, said he’d approached the officer to show the can was unopened when Billingslea slammed him down, causing him to black out and bleed.

 There appeared enough evidence to corroborate the claim: A neighbor said he saw an officer push and take the man to the ground, dispatch audio indicated the victim immediately called 911 and reported an assault by police, and investigators determined he’d been hospitalized for his injuries.